Peer Assistant Leaders

 - Serve as role models for new students and help them feel more comfortable in their role as college students.

-The Center for Student and Community Engagement will select a group of mature, dedicated, and supportive undergraduate students who have shown a commitment to fostering academic and social success within the Adelphi community.
+Once you have applied, the Center for Student and Community Engagement will select a group of mature, dedicated, and supportive undergraduate students who have shown a commitment to fostering academic and social success within the Adelphi community.
 Selection as a PAL is competitive and requires knowledge of University resources, policies, and procedures.

 - Must be a currently enrolled undergraduate student, having completed two semesters.